beejjorgensen/bgc/src/bgc_part_0300_functions.md

 ever code one up in new code.
 Always use `void` to indicate that a function takes no parameters.
 There's never^[Never say "never".] a reason to do this in modern code.

+If you're good just remembering to put `void` in for empty parameter lists in functions and prototypes, you can skip the rest of this section.

 There are two contexts for this: